-Adeline (Pinyu) Liao is a Stanford researcher and founder of Niora Systems, a pharmaceutical procurement platform tackling one of the deadliest problems in global health: drug stockouts in low- and middle-income countries.
+Adeline (Pinyu) Liao is a Stanford researcher and the founder of Niora Systems, a pharmaceutical procurement platform addressing one of the most consequential failures in global health: chronic drug stockouts in low- and middle-income countries.

-At Stanford, she studies Computational Biology and Economics, with a focus on antimicrobial resistance and health systems design.
-She has conducted research in the Bertozzi Lab, consulted on global health projects, and delivered a TEDxStanford 2024 talk.
-In 2025, she founded Niora Systems, securing pilot agreements with Ghana’s top hospitals and assembling an international team of health, logistics, and technology leaders to build a scalable solution for pharmaceutical reliability.
+At Stanford, she studies Computational Biology and Economics, with a focus on antimicrobial resistance, market design, and health systems.
+Her work spans laboratory research, economic modelling, and field-based system design, informed by experience in academic research, global health consulting, and public scholarship, including a TEDxStanford 2024 talk.
+In 2025, she founded Niora Systems, securing pilot agreements with Ghana’s leading hospitals and assembling an international execution team across healthcare operations, logistics, and technology to build a scalable, institution-grade solution for pharmaceutical reliability.

 Speaker @ TEDxStanford "How To Stop Our Next Pandemic—Antibiotic Resistance" (2024)